-As versatile as snap peas-pick snow peas flat and tender.
+As versatile as snap peas, pick snow peas flat and tender.
 Vigorous 28" plants bear 4 1/2" long pods.
 Resistant to pea virus, common wilt and powdery mildew.
 Superb for freezing.
 Direct-sow in early spring, again in midsummer for a fall crop.
 Outstanding winter crop in Zones 9-11.
-200-225 seeds per packet; sows about 30' of row.
 Proven tops for performance, flavor and wide adaptability.
 Our seeds are not treated.

 Some flowers and vegetables fall into subcategories that may define how they grow (such as pole or bush), what they are used for (such as slicing tomatoes or shelling peas), flower type, or other designations that will help you select the type of a class of plant that you are looking for.

 Days To Maturity

 The average number of days from when the plant is actively growing in the garden to the expected time of harvest.